eriqande/dna-seq-gatk-variant-calling/README.md

 I believe, just to be on the safe side.
 (It will all need more with more individuals).

+Also, some of the genotype_gvcfs failed with a runtime memory of 4Gb.
+So, I really should up that to 8 Gb.
+But, if I do that, then I probably ought to up things to 4 cores...Actually, I will do 2 CPUs but up the memory a bit.
+So, I will do 8Gb to the Java engine, but 11750 total.
+That will let me get 8 jobs on each node.

 # Snakemake workflow: dna-seq-gatk-variant-calling

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.14.0-brightgreen.svg)](https://snakemake.bitbucket.io)